figurenz/microsite-maori/about.md

 ## Who made this?

-Learn with Figure.NZ is brought to you by [Figure.NZ](https://figure.nz).
-This project is supported by our friends at [Internet NZ](https://internetnz.nz).
-We are very grateful for both their support and their shared passion for helping the people of New Zealand to access and use information and technology.
+Pataka Rauranga is brought to you by [Figure.NZ](https://figure.nz).
+This project is supported by our friends at [Callahgan Innovation](https://www.callaghaninnovation.govt.nz/access-experts/maori-economy).
+We are very grateful for both their support and their shared passion for Māori wellbeing and economic success.

 Illustrations are made using the [Humaaans illustration library](https://www.humaaans.com/).
 We thank them for sharing such a useful tool under Creative Commons licensing.